About Sacramento Lodge

 In 1963, the Lodge constructed a building at 1100 Vermont Avenue.
 The Lodge had previously purchased the property for the purpose.
 A dining room and kitchen were included and the Lodge now had space for banquets.
 The front of the building featured three large windows and two entrances

 In 2013, the lobby was completely remodeled.
 The windows and doors were replaced with smaller energy efficient windows and a single entry door.
 Fencing was added along the east side of the property.
-In 2015, the bathrooms and hallway were remodeled.
-A storage building and covered patio were added in 2017.
+In 2015, the bathrooms and hallway were remodeled. in 2017 a storage building and covered patio were added and the dining room was remodeled.
 The members continue improvements to ensure the building will meet the needs of future generations of Freemasons.

 Brother Oscar E.L.
 Newman, a teacher at the New Mexico School for the Blind and Visually Impaired, served as Master in 1945.
 Brother Newman is still the only member who was appointed to serve in the progressive Grand Lodge officer line.
 He was elected Grand Master in 1963.
 Brother Newman was legally blind and traveled by bus and train to visit Lodges and attend to his duties as Grand Master.
 Two other members later served as Grand Master but they were not members at the time of their appointment the progressive Grand Lodge officer line.